-§102-74.365-To whom does this subpart apply?
+102-74.365 To whom does this subpart apply?

-The rules in this subpart apply to all property under the authority of GSA and to all persons entering in or on such property.
+The rules in this subpart apply to all property under the authority of the General Services Administration and to all persons entering in or on such property.
 Each occupant agency shall be responsible for the observance of these rules and regulations.
 Federal agencies must post the notice in the Appendix to this part at each public entrance to each Federal facility.